mkantrr/ODHS/README.md

 2. Clear the SiteGround dynamic cache [using the steps outlined below](#clearing-the-siteground-cache)
 3. Navigate to gwyneth/insertAdmin.php.
 You should see a message that says `ROOT USER CREATION SUCCESS`
-4. You may now log in with the username and password `vmsroot` -->
+4. You may now log in with the username and password `vmsroot` --> In the event of being locked out of the root user, the following steps will allow resetting the root user's login credentials:
 1. Create a new account on the ODHS website from your local host with "vmsroot" as the username and password.
 2. Using the PHPMyAdmin console, go to 'dbPersons' table in the 'odhsmd' database, and find the account named "vmsroot".
 3. Edit the values for vmsroot: